Jinya-CMS/jinya-backup/README.md

 ### Installation

-Installing the Worker is pretty easy, you only need to download the latest version from
+Installing the Worker is pretty easy, you only need to download the latest version from the Github releases.
-here: https://jenkins.imanuel.dev/blue/organizations/jenkins/Jinya-CMS%2Fjinya-backup/activity Click the latest build number and download the `jinya-backup-worker` file from the artifacts tab.

 Apart from the download you need to create a config file, check the Configuration section for the YAML structure.